 For your child's safety, please escort him or her, preferably holding hands, while in the parking areas and hallways; and deliver them to the classroom door each day.
 The same routine should be followed when picking up your child.
 Make sure that the classroom teacher is aware of your child's arrival/departure.
 In addition, parents are required to sign in and out of the school at the front desk.
-Throughout the day, our teachers track each child's movement when they participate in activities that take them outside of the classroom, for example when the class goes outside, or if they participate in an extracurricular activity.

-During arrival, it is very important to set up a routine that your family can follow every day.
-This provides your child with a sense of security.
-Please keep teachers informed about your child's health, mood, eating habits, family situation, or anything you think might affect your child's behavior at school.
+Throughout the day, our teachers track each child's movement when they participate in activities that take them outside of the classroom, for example when the class goes outside, or if they participate in an extra-curricular activity.
+During arrival, it is particularly important to set up a routine that your family can follow every day.
+This provides your child with a sense of security and also helps the school management to schedule staff to meet classroom ratios as mandated by state licensing.
+Please inform management in advance should your child arrive at the school after 10:00 am.
+We reserve the right to not accept your child after 10:00 am if advance notice is not provided and we are unable to put another teacher in your child's classroom to meet the state ratios.
+Please keep the teachers informed about your child's health, mood, eating habits, family situation, or anything you think might affect your child's behavior at school.
 We recommend that you help put away items in their cubby, walk with them to greet their teacher and friends, and assist your child in selecting a toy or joining an activity.